raafatalaa/nawy-assesment/README.md

 This repository contains a full-stack application for managing apartments, built with NestJS for the backend and Next.js for the frontend.

+## Task Overview

+The goal of this project was to create a comprehensive apartment management system that allows users to perform various operations related to apartments.
+The application consists of two main components:

+1. **Backend**: Developed using NestJS, it provides a RESTful API for managing apartments, including CRUD operations, filtering, and pagination.
+2. **Frontend**: Built with Next.js, it offers a user-friendly interface for interacting with the backend API, allowing users to view, create, and filter apartments.

+## Requirements

+The application was required to:
+- Implement a backend API with endpoints for managing apartments.
+- Provide data validation and error handling.
+- Create a frontend application that consumes the backend API.
+- Include Swagger documentation for the API.
+- Ensure that the application is easily deployable using Docker.

 ## Table of Contents
 - [Getting Started](#getting-started)
 - [Backend](#backend)